Electronic Press Kit (EPK)

 Stolie has toured extensively throughout the US and Canada in support of her original music.
 She's shared bills with musicians like Neko Case, Willy Porter and Vance Gilbert, collaborated with songwriters Victoria Vox and Dave Tamkin, contributed vocals to recordings by Chicago bands J Davis Trio and Dan Darrah, and hosted special guests on her open mic stages like comedians, Hannibal Buress and Michael Palascak, and Eddie Vedder from Pearl Jam.

-Summer of 2019, Stolie will play 60 shows in 100 days en route to her winter home in Puerto Vallarta.
-The tour will bring her through western Canada, down the west coast, back in the middle and down through Texas.
-Watch the tour grow here!
+Summer of 2019, Stolie embarked on a tour called "60 Shows in 100 Days" en route to her winter home in Puerto Vallarta.
+The tour will brought her through western Canada, down the west coast, through Colorado, Nebraska Kansas and down through Texas.